 Staff had actually briefly raised the proposal of an emissions intensity cap last year, then abruptly dropped the issue due to the refineries’ refusal to release “proprietary” throughput data.
 So any consideration of such an approach must include complete public transparency on all refinery throughput data used in any calculation of emission intensity values.

-The approach of Rule 13-1 should be evaluated as a complement or alternative to Rule 12-16, as part of the Environmental Impact Report required for Rule 12-16.
+The approach of Rule 13-1 should be evaluated as a complement or alternative to Rule 12-16.
 In reality, a combination of the two approaches might be the strongest way to prevent future increases in GHG, particulate and toxic emissions by refineries.
 An emissions intensity cap restricts transition to tar sands, independently of the throughput level of the refineries.
 Theoretically, under Rule 12-16’s total emissions cap, if refineries reduced total throughput, they could go to a higher emissions per barrel crude slate.
 On the other hand, an intensity cap places no restrictions on the throughput level of the refineries.
 Even as California demand for fossil fuels falls in the future, as we achieve our overall GHG reduction goals, refineries could maintain or increase total throughput for export, making California the “Gas Station for the Pacific.”
 A total emissions cap would prevent this.
 Thus, the ideal situation may be some combination of the two approaches.

 We are now in the final push toward the end of this four-year campaign for refinery emissions caps.
 Ongoing work to expand community support and educate newly elected Board members will be critical in coming months.
 Between the victory of No Coal in Oakland and our forthcoming refinery emissions cap, we can send a message to the entire nation: whatever fantasies the Trump administration has to expand coal and tar sands production, these dirty fossil fuels will not come into California refineries and ports!